 - July 26, 2022: DIF Nexus Study was presented to the Finance Committee for review.
-The Finance Committee recommended a workshop for City Council. - August 31, 2022: DIF Nexus Study was presented to City Council in a public workshop setting. - August/September/October 2022: staff shared the study with the Building Industry Association (BIA) and presented to the Developer Stakeholder Group (DSG).
-As of the writing of this report, staff has received one letter from the BIA with questions regarding the Nexus Study methodology.
-Staff met with the BIA staff/consultant to review the questions and provided written response to each question in advance of publishing this report.
+The Finance Committee recommended a workshop for City Council. - August 31, 2022: DIF Nexus Study was presented to City Council in a public workshop setting. - August/September/October 2022: staff shared the study with the Building Industry Association (BIA) and presented to the Developer Stakeholder Group (DSG) and provided responses to questions received. - November 2022: Original Public Hearing set for November 2, 2022 was continued to November 16, 2022 to allow additional time for follow discussions with BIA stakeholders to address comments received on November 2nd (discussed below).
+In response to the formal letter from the BIA staff provided formal response, addressing all questions and concerns received and remaining concerns were addressed as part the response letter and in the final updates incorporated in the final Nexus Study (See November 2022 Update - Police Services section).

-Additionally, the 2022 DIF Nexus Study and Fee Update draft has been posted on the City's website.
+The 2022 DIF Nexus Study and Fee Update draft has been posted on the City's website.
 Staff also developed a GIS mapping tool to determine areas subject to the Storm Drain Impact fees, as a follow up to questions received from the development community.
 This GIS tool is posted on the City's website.